vmware-tanzu/velero-plugin-for-vsphere/docs/vanilla.md

 To use Restic backup for file volumes, please use the `--use-restic` flag to `velero install` command when installing Velero.
-Annotate all PVs backed by vSphere CNS file volumes before running any `velero backup` commands by using the following command for each pod that contains one or more file folumes to back up:
+Annotate all PVs backed by vSphere CNS file volumes before running any `velero backup` commands by using the following command for each pod that contains one or more file volumes to back up:

 ```bash